nbhasker/Natural-Gas-Consumption-Web-site/README.md

 ## Update: November 2022 - I've added a bash script lastupdate.sh to send periodic email via IFTTT indicating the age of the last update in the database as a health check of the monotoring system
 * The script retrieves the timestamp in the last record from the ThingSpeak database and after some processing sends the information to a Webhooks based IFTTT applet that sends the email
-* The IFTTT applet will receive a formatted last update timestamp in field "value1" and the number of seconds from the current time to that last update time in field "value2"
+* The IFTTT applet is generic and receives the email subject in field "value1" and the email body in field "value2"
 * All the credentials are stored in a secondary file lastupdatesecrets.sh in the same directory as the main script and in the working directory when the main script is invoked
 * The script lastupdate.sh can be run on a desktop Windows PC under WSL and scheduled to run periodically using the Windows Task Scheduler
     * This can be accomplished by setting the WSL binary (most likely C:\Windows\System32\wsl.exe) as the program to be run and the script (lastupdate.sh) as the only argument in the Task Scheduler task